MJPA/kohana-minifier/README.md

 SASS / SCSS support is provided by [PHPSass](https://github.com/MJPA/phpsass) automatically for files ending in either `.scss` or `.sass`.

 ## TODO
-Cache support - currently none of the output is cached which needs fixing before use in production environments.

 Allow configuration of cssmin/jsmin/phpsass.

 Allow adding a string of CSS / JS rather than just files.